ktauchathuranga/privilegeos/README.md

 1. Verify that UEFI or Legacy BIOS boot is enabled in your firmware settings.
 2. Disable Secure Boot if it is enabled.
 3. Try different USB ports (USB 2.0 vs 3.0).
-4. Re-write the image to the USB with a different tool or try the ZIP extraction method.
+4. Re-write the image to the USB with a different tool.

 **Problem**: Kernel panic on boot
 **Solutions:**